 Outstanding feminist and realistic novel that had phenomenal success.
 Unfortunately, that success was short.
-It ended by Anne's death and Charlotte's prevention of re-publication.
+It ended by Anne's death and her sister Charlotte's prevention of re-publication.
 A mysterious widow, Mrs. Helen Graham arrives at Wildfell Hall, a nearby old mansion.
 A source of curiosity for the small community, the reticent Helen and her young son Arthur are slowly drawn into the social circles of the village.
 Initially, Gilbert Markham casually courts Eliza Millward, despite his mother's belief that he can do better.
 His interest in Eliza wanes as he comes to know Mrs. Graham...--Submitted by Julie Cat

 I finished reading Tenant of Wildfell Hall yesterday.
 I wondered how much Anne based Mr Huntingdon and his drunken friends on their brother Branwell or whether there were other models.
 The deathbed scenes are very painful, and I suspect Anne was remembering Bramwell here.
 Branwell was an alcoholic, but he was not married, so where would Anne Bronte have witnessed the marital discord?
 Although Branwell was an alcoholic, I doubt he was allowed to bring friends back to the vicarage for drunken parties.
 Anne writes these scenes so vividly, I think she must have witnessed much of the behaviour she described.